 CLONAL HEMATOPOIESIS OF INDETERMINATE POTENTIAL (CHIP)

 CHIP is occasionally discovered when marrow or blood genetic tests are sent for an unrelated reason.
-As an example, during staging of a non-myeloid neoplasm or clinical trial screening studies for a patient with myeloma or lymphoma, a marrow aspirate may be sent for a molecular analysis that includes a broad array of hematologic neoplasm-associated mutations.
+As an example, bone marrow may be analyzed for mutations of genes associated with hematologic neoplasms while staging multiple myeloma, lymphoma, or a non-hematopoietic neoplasm.
 Occasionally, mutations more typically associated with myeloid neoplasia such as ASXL1 or DNMT3A may be noted at low levels in these patients without morphological evidence for a second, myeloid neoplasm.

-●While translocations of chromosomes 14 and 18 are found in the majority of patients with follicular lymphoma, they have also been detected in healthy people who did not develop lymphoma .
+●Translocations of chromosomes 14 and 18, which are found in the majority of patients with follicular lymphoma, have also been detected in healthy people who did not develop lymphoma .

 ●JAK2 mutations are detectable in some patients without other features of myeloproliferative neoplasms .

 Clonal hematopoiesis has also been found to be common in older individuals:

 ●Studies using single nucleotide polymorphism (SNP) array tools have observed an age-associated increased frequency of somatic chromosomal mosaicism .